joagre/ratatoskr/ideas/r.md

 c = a ~ '\u03c9'        // c = "fooω" (Copy)
 ```

-## Array literals
+## Dynamic arrays

-All elements in a a dynamic array must have the same type:
+All elements in a dynamic array must have the same type:

 ```
 [(int)4711.0, 42]       // A valid array literal
 [4711, 42]              // A valid array literal
 a = [1, 2, 3, 4, 5]
 b = a[1 ..
 3]           // b = [2, 3]